toddledev/documentation/docs/09-pages/05-redirects/index.md

 # Configure redirects

 Redirecting or forwarding URLs provides a way of redirecting one URL to another.
-When a URL that is targeted for redirection is requested, the server will respond with a redirect response, which includes a redirect status code as well as a URL to navigate to.
-When recieving a redirect response, the browser will navigate to the URL provided.
-Redirects can be permanent, that can seemingly widens a domain by setting up redirects that handle typos or synonyms, or protect against broken links when changing to a completely new domain.
-They can also be temporary redirects, that can be used to keep links alive during maintenance.
+When a URL that is targeted for redirection is requested, the server will respond with a redirect response, which includes a redirect HTTP status code as well as a URL to navigate to.
+When receiving a redirect response, the browser will navigate to the URL provided.
+Redirects can be permanent or temporary.
+You may want to use permanent redirects to handle typos or synonyms in URLS, or protect against broken links when moving to a new domain.
+You may want to use temporary redirects to keep links operational and discoverable during maintenance.

-To configure a redirect in Nordcraft, either create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.
-A redirect can be created by clicking the [kbd]+[kbd] button in the **Pages** section header.
-The configuration is divided into two main sections:
+Redirects are listed in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.
+Create a redirect by clicking the [kbd]+[kbd] button in the **Pages** section header, and select the **Redirect** tab.
+You will then see configuration options divided into two main sections:

 ## Source

 The source section defines the URL address that will redirect to another page.
-The origin of the source is the current app, and the url can be configured to include path and query parameters.
+In this section you can also configure the URL to include path and query parameters.

 ### Source path

 - Add path segments by clicking the [kbd]+[kbd] button
 - For each path segment, provide a name
 - Enable the [kbd]Param[kbd] checkbox to make a path dynamic
     - Set a test value for development purposes
 - Remove paths using the [kbd]-[kbd] button

 ### Source query

 - Add query parameters by clicking the [kbd]+[kbd] button
 - For each query segment, provide a name
-- Set a test value for development
+    - Set a test value for development purposes
 - Remove parameters using the [kbd]-[kbd] button

 ::: tip
 If you are not familiar with URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

-## Redirect
+## Redirect to

-The redirect section defines the URL that will be the target of the redirect, and can be configured just like the source.

-### Redirect URL

-Set the origin of the redirect.
-Type or paste a complete URL including path, query or hash parameters into the input field, and it will arrange it properly given the sections are not already filled.

-### Redirect state
+Use the **Redirect to** section to define the URL that will be the target of the redirect, which you can configure using path and query parameters, just like the **Source**.
+In this section you can also see a preview of the complete redirect URL, as well as get a preview of the content.
+The type of preview is determined by the content type of the URL - JSON will be shown in a tree structure, whereas HTML is shown in an iframe, if the redirect allows it.

+### Enable and disable the redirect rule

-Using the enabled switch input, you can conditionally enable or disable the redirect.
-This can be used specify what users should get the redirect.
+Use the enabled switch input to enable or disable the redirect.
+You can also conditionally enable or disable the redirect using the [kbd]fx[kbd] button.

 ### Status code